 - Issue 3: How should the transaction price allocation guidance be applied to transactions in which the entity is a principal for some of the deliverables and an agent for others?

 The first issue arises because of the new, explicitly stated control guidance.
 In the new standard, the determination of principal versus agent is founded upon the idea of control.
-If an entity controls the goods or services that are ultimately passed through to the customers, that entity is considered the principal to the transaction, whereas an entity that does not possess control of the delivered goods or services is merely an agent in facilitating the transaction.
-There are two primary views that were discussed in detail in the TRG meeting.
+If an entity controls the specified good or service that are ultimately passed through to the customers, that entity is considered the principal to the transaction, whereas an entity that does not possess control of the delivered good or service is merely an agent in facilitating the transaction.
+There are two primary views that were discussed in detail in the TRG meetings.

 View A. The control criterion should be the determinative criterion for classifying an entity as principal or agent.
 The standard states that an entity is a principal if it controls the promised goods or services before transferring the goods/services to the end customer.
-Furthermore, the Board’s Basis for Conclusions (BC) indicates that the nature of the promised goods or services (i.e., the performance obligation) may not be readily apparent.
+Furthermore, the Board’s basis for conclusions indicates that the nature of the promised goods or services (i.e., the performance obligation) may not be readily apparent.

 This complexity often occurs when control of the goods or services are transferred almost instantaneously, or when it is unclear what rights the intermediary holds for the promised goods or services.
 “For that reason, the Boards included indicators . . . to help an entity determine whether the entity controls the goods or services before transferring them” (BC par.
 382).
 There is a strong case that if an entity has control of the goods or services then the indicators are not needed to evaluate whether the entity is the principal or the agent.